luca-Serena/Lunes-blockchain/README.md

 // request for specific blocks from peers: prints all msg to ask a peer for a specific block
 #define ASKBLOCKDEBUG

-// activation of the new configuration with forking allowed
-#define FORKING
 //
 // defining DOS it's possible to simulate the Denial of Service attack
 #define DOS